-Our Financial Strength.
-Our financial strength has been an enduring quality of Ionis for many years.
-Our multiple sources of revenue and strong balance sheet enable us to continue investing in our strategic priorities to achieve commercial readiness for multiple late-stage programs and advance our innovative pipeline.
-By continuing to focus on these priorities, we believe we are well positioned to drive future growth and to deliver increasing value for patients and shareholders.
+Our Financial Resources.
+Our financial discipline has been an enduring quality of Ionis for many years.
+Our multiple sources of revenue and capital structure enable us to continue investing in commercial readiness efforts for multiple late-stage programs, our innovative pipeline and our technology.
+By continuing to focus on these priorities, we believe we are well positioned to drive future growth and to bring next-level value to patients and stockholders.